mochtod/ssb-build-server-web/cline_docs/activeContext.md

 - Updated atlantis_api.py to also skip local validation since terraform is only in the Atlantis container
 - Fixed the Atlantis API payload generation to properly include file contents in the terraform_files field
 - Enhanced both generate_atlantis_payload and generate_atlantis_apply_payload_fixed functions to read the actual file contents
+- Modified app.py to use the updated and fixed functions from atlantis_api.py instead of its local implementations

 - Fixed syntax errors in vsphere_hierarchical_loader.py that were causing worker timeouts
 - Enhanced vsphere_cluster_resources.py with strict timeouts and improved error handling